Frequently Asked Questions

 Second, this person needs to be a second set of eyes to be aware of loose dogs around us or what is happening up ahead of me since I am focusing so much on what my dogs are doing and what they are following and trying to interpret their signals.

 Third, this person needs to be the one to be able to go up to people and front doors to ask them if they have seen the missing pet.
 This person is handing out flyers and trying to get leads and sightings.
 I can’t approach a front door with two dogs.
 In fact, I have had many homeowners become very angry if my dogs are anywhere on their property while the pet owner talks to them at the front door.
 Also, if this home has a dog, I can’t approach the door or even be near the house in case the dog escapes and attacks.
 Unfortunately, loose and aggressive dogs is a very common problem, even if they are aggressive on their own property.

 What kind of dogs do you have?

-Dino is a herding mix with maybe some Corgi or Hound or Border Collie.
+Dino was a herding mix with maybe some Corgi or Hound or Border Collie.
 He was adopted from the San Francisco Animal Care and Control by Grateful Dog Rescue, and I adopted him from Grateful Dogs.

 They are both experienced, dedicated and thorough trackers with a complete love of their work.
 They enjoy tracking so much and work themselves into a frenzy at the beginning of each case in anticipation of the search.
 Once they are on the track, they are silent and focused.